akshayvijapur/Go_sample_microservice/README.md

 curl http://localhost:3000/api/v1/GetCommodity
 ```

-* As DB is being updated with new Commodity, Kafka will notify the receiver
+* As DB is being updated with new Commodity data after every 10 seconds, Kafka will notify the receiver
 which in turns will update the cache.